quicwg/base-drafts/draft-ietf-quic-transport.md

 not previously sent to the peer MAY be treated as a connection error of type PROTOCOL_VIOLATION.

-An endpoint MUST NOT send this frame if it is currently sending packets with a zero-length Destination Connection ID.
-Changing the length of a connection ID to or from zero-length makes it difficult to identify when the value of the connection ID changed.
+An endpoint cannot send this frame if it was provided with a zero-length connection ID by its peer.
 An endpoint that is receiving packets with a zero-length Destination Connection ID MUST treat receipt of a CONNECTION_ID_FINISHED frame as a connection error of type PROTOCOL_VIOLATION.

 ## STOP_SENDING Frame {#frame-stop-sending}